google/ads-api-report-fetcher/README.md

 * `sheet.share-with` - with whom the newly created spreadsheet should be shared.
 * `sheet.credentials-file` - path to service account used to write data.
 More at [gspread authentication](https://docs.gspread.org/en/v5.10.0/oauth2.html)
 * `sheet.is-append` - whether data in the sheet should be overwritten (default) or appended.

+Options specific for CSV writer (*Python version only*):
+* `json.destination-folder` - output folder where json files will be created

 ####  Query specific options